Teachable Review 2021 – Is It As Good As They Say?

 That area is like a private Facebook group, but you don’t need to integrate another app to get it (and you won’t need to use Facebook Groups, which is something most online course owners are trying to get away from these days, because, well, Facebook as a company has turned to the dark side.)

-With Teachable, if you want to have a private discussion/community area for your students, you’ll need to use another platform, like Mighty Networks or, gasp, a private Facebook group.
+With Teachable, if you want to have a private discussion/community area for your students, you’ll need to use another platform, like Circle or, gasp, a private Facebook group.

 It would be great to see Teachable add this kind of community space functionality right into their platform.